-Jamie Burke, John Paterson, Dirk Lewis, Doug Alderson and Sam Haliday
+Sam Haliday, John Paterson, Doug Alderson and Jamie Burke

-Black Sheep workshop is a trades collective located at the Mill Castlemaine.
-Originally the wool bale store, Shed 5 has been fitted out as a multi–trade workshop where each artisan has their own area of expertise, working individually or collaboratively depending on the need.
+Shed 5 is an artisan timber workers shared workspace located at the Mill Castlemaine.
+Originally the wool bale store, Shed 5 has been fitted out with multiple workshops where each artisan has their own area of expertise, working individually or collaboratively depending on the need.
 The main focus is in handcrafted timber and cabinetry, with a sculptural and structural steel workshop nearby.

 Doug Alderson is a craftsman inspired by the sculptural and functional beauty of wood.
 In close collaboration with clients he handcrafts furniture out of recycled and responsibly harvested timber.
 Doug is driven to create enduring pieces that will be a cherished part of people’s daily lives.

 m: 0432792 886

 John Paterson is a true craftsman.
 His skill and care with Australian timbers, using centuries old techniques, allow form to follow function via his minimal aesthetic.
 John creates beautiful pieces that will be handed down through generations.
 He only uses non toxic natural oil finishes.